-4.3 SECTION INCLUDES
+1.3 SECTION INCLUDES

-- A. Project instruction for the Contractor, and System description details - B. Product description - C. Project completion instruction for the Contractor
+- A. Project instruction for the Vendor, and Assistive Listening system description details - B. Assistive Listening System product description - C. Project completion instruction for the Vendor

-4.4 RESPONSIBILITY
+1.4 RESPONSIBILITY

-- A. Notwithstanding any detailed information in the Contract Documents, it is the responsibility of the Contractor to supply all materials, equipment, transportation, engineering and labor necessary to provide a fully working, tested, and calibrated system.
+- A. Notwithstanding any detailed information in the Contract Documents, it is the responsibility of the Vendor to supply all materials, equipment, transportation, engineering and labor necessary to provide a fully working, tested, and calibrated system.
 Supply accessories and minor equipment items (such as, but not limited to power strips, adapters, connectors, mounting hardware, etc.) needed for a complete system, even if not specifically mentioned in these Specifications.
-Notify Owner of any discrepancies in part numbers or quantities before bid.
-Failing to provide such notification, supply items and quantities according to the intent of the Specification and Drawings, without claim for additional payment. - B. Specifications and drawings are complementary.
+Notify the Owner of any discrepancies in part numbers or quantities before bid.
+Failing to provide such notification, Vendor is to supply items and quantities according to the intent of the Specification and Drawings, without claim for additional payment. - B. Specifications and drawings are complementary.
 Work called for by one is binding as if called for by both.
 Any discrepancies between specifications and drawings shall be brought to the attention of the Owner for clarification during the bidding period.
-No allowance shall subsequently be made to the Contractor by reason of his failure to have brought said discrepancies to the attention of the Owner. - C. Execute all work in accordance with the National Electrical Code (NEC), the National Electrical Safety Code (NESC), the Occupational Safety and Health Act (OSHA) and all applicable State and Local codes, ordinances, and regulations.
+No allowance shall subsequently be made to the Vendor by reason of his failure to have brought said discrepancies to the attention of the Owner. - C. Execute all work in accordance with the National Electrical Code (NEC), the National Electrical Safety Code (NESC), the Occupational Safety and Health Act (OSHA) and all applicable State and Local codes, ordinances, and regulations.
 If a conflict develops between the contract documents and the appropriate codes and is reported to the Owner prior to bid opening, the Owner will prepare the necessary clarification.
-Where a conflict is reported after contract award, propose a resolution of the conflict and, upon approval, perform Work. - D. Required licenses, insurance, and permits including payment of charges and fees. - E. Verification of dimensions and conditions at the job site.

-F. Coordinate location and installation of equipment, power, grounding, and raceways with other building elements.
+Where a conflict is reported after contract award, propose a resolution of the conflict and, upon approval, perform Work. - D. Required licenses, insurance, and permits including payment of charges and fees. - E. Verification of dimensions and conditions at the job site. - F. Coordinate location and installation of equipment, power, grounding, and raceways with other building elements.

-G. Preparation of submittal information.
+- G. Preparation of submittal information.

-- H. Pick-up of Owner Furnished Equipment (OFE) and incorporation into project if applicable.
+- H. Pick-up of Owner Furnished Equipment (OFE) and incorporation into the project if applicable.

-- I. (deleted)

-- J. Installation in accordance with the contract document, manufacturer's recommendation, and in conformity with applicable codes and authority having jurisdiction (AHJ).
+- I. Installation in accordance with the contract document, manufacturer's recommendation, and in conformity with applicable codes and authority having jurisdiction (AHJ).

-- K. Final tests and adjustments, written report, and documentation.
+- J. Final tests and adjustments, written report, and documentation.

-- L. Instruction of operating personnel.
+- K. Instruction of operating personnel.

-- M. Provision of manuals.
+- L. Provision of manuals.

-- N. Maintenance services and warranty.
+- M. Maintenance services and warranty.

-4.5 RELATED WORK
+1.5 RELATED WORK